Glazzes/react-native-zoom-toolkit/README.md

 - **ResumableZoom**: Pick up where you left last time!
 This component remembers your previous interactions with it, just the same way it works in your Android/IOS OS integrated gallery application, making it ideal for detail screens and gallery screens.
 - **CropZoom:** An ideal, practical and unopinionated component for image and video cropping needs.
 - **Mirror:** Mirror the current pinch gesture transformations to any other component you want.
-- **Expo Go Compatible**: This library has been written in typescript only with supported modules by the expo go app.
+- **Expo Compatible**: This library has been written in typescript only and supported modules by the expo SDK.

+Features scheduled for the next minor release `1.2.0`.
+- [ ] A simple and ready to use Image gallery component, which uses `ResumableZoom` component.

 ## Documentation
 To check out the docs, visit https://glazzes.github.io/react-native-zoom-toolkit/

-## Examples
+## Demo
-To check out examples of this library, see the [Example app](./example/)
+The example app comes with five different examples from which you can learn from, see the [Example app](./example/).

 ## License
 [MIT](./LICENSE) License.